 If you are the type of person that likes to have a separate account to keep your finances private, then you could still consider a joint account solely for things like rent or bills and then have your own current account for personal spending.

 It is only really advisable to open a joint account with someone if you are married, but some unmarried couples also do it.
 Nevertheless, combining your money in such a way surely will make budgeting for general costs, saving for the future or any other financial commitments a lot more straightforward.

 The best way to make a success of a joint account is that both parties pay a set amount into the account each month.
 This should also help to prevent arguments which might be based around money as neither of you will be contributing more than the amount you have agreed on.
 In many ways, to have a successful experience with a joint account is reliant on the communication and honesty in your relationship.

 If you have any money left over in the joint account at the end of the money after all the essential costs have been taken care of, you can both decide on what would be best to do with that money.
 You may decide to put whatever is left in a savings account or you may decide to treat yourselves to something nice – it is up to you.

 To put it bluntly, the security of your joint account does depend quite heavily on the security of your relationship.
 By opening a joint current account, you are committing to sharing your financial information with your other half and giving them access to your money.
 Many people are uncomfortable with this, especially in the light of a break-up or divorce.

 You and your partner will come to know how much each other earns and how much money you tend to spend and on what – if you already discuss these sort of things, then this may not be a problem.
 However, if you and your partner are more private, then this might be a deal breaker on the joint account front.
-You may wish to have a separate joint account only for things like the bills, whilst keeping all other financial things private.
+You may wish to have a separate joint account only for things like the bills, whilst keeping all other financial things private, explains Proper Finance.

 How to open a joint account